Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 However, certain medical interventions can often minimize lasting harm if they’re administered very shortly after birth.
-There are also many treatments and therapies that can improve function and alleviate symptoms of HIE in older children and adults (long-term care is discussed in more detail here).
+There are also many treatments and therapies that can improve function and alleviate symptoms of HIE in older children and adults.

-Read on to learn about well-established treatments for HIE as well as some that are still in the experimental phase.
+Read on to learn about well-established HIE treatments as well as some that are still in the experimental phase.

 Treatments in the immediate aftermath of the hypoxic-ischemic injury